randalvance/sharing-advanced-typescript/markdowns/working-with-types.md

 The first if block detects that the variable is a string while the else block narrows it down to just an int cause there's no more block after it.

+What happens when you add additional type on the union?

 What happens if you put an extra else block, the type will be `never`.

 ---